rocky-linux/documentation/docs/books/incus_server/02-zfs_setup.md

 └─sdc1   8:33   0 149.1G  0 part
 ```

-In this listing, you can see that */dev/sda* is in use by the operating system.
-You are going to use */dev/sdb* for our zpool.
+This listing shows that the operating system uses */dev/sda*.
+You will use */dev/sdb* for our zpool.
 Note that if you have many available hard drives, you may want to consider using raidz (a software raid specifically for ZFS).

-That falls outside the scope of this document, but definitely is a consideration for production.
+That falls outside the scope of this document but is a consideration for production.
 It offers better performance and redundancy.
 For now, create your pool on the single device you have identified:

 ```bash
 zpool create storage /dev/sdb
 ```

-What this says is to create a pool called "storage" that is ZFS on the device */dev/sdb*.
+This says to create a pool called "storage" that is ZFS on the device */dev/sdb*.

 After creating the pool, reboot the server again.